rjojjr/cloudns-ddns-client/README.md

 # ClouDNS DDNS Update Client README

-This is a simple python app to manage DyDNS updates for hostnames powered [ClouDNS](https://www.cloudns.net)'s DNS service.
-This app currently depends on the user manually creating and entering ClouDNS update URLs, but I plan to integrate with the ClouDNS in the very near future.
+This is a simple python app to manage DyDNS updates for hostnames powered by [ClouDNS](https://www.cloudns.net)'s DNS service.
+This app currently depends on the user manually creating and entering ClouDNS update URLs, but I plan to integrate this client with the ClouDNS in the very near future.

 ## Installation

 This client can currently be installed as systemd service on most Unix distributions.

-To install this client as a system service:
+To install(or update) this client as a system service:

 ```shell
 curl -fsSL https://raw.githubusercontent.com/rjojjr/cloudns-ddns-client/master/scripts/linux-installer.sh | sudo bash